xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 Persisting the data locally enables local manipulation of data but (and subsequent syncing)

-In collaboration tools Conflict resolution

-we need to store and they need to be associated

-Only implementing optimistic UI is not sufficient for offline-mode support because when the

 [This article](https://www.swyx.io/svelte-amplify-datastore) distinguishes

 offline-first app - local storage and manipulation of data (and subsequent syncing)